defrein/defrein/README.md

-<h1 align="center">Greetings</h1>
+<h1 align="center">Oh Hi!</h1>

 ###

-<p align="left">My name is DEF, and I'm a passionate and enthusiastic person with an obsession in learning about technology.
+<p align="left">My name is Wahni Adnani, you can call me DEF, I'm a passionate and enthusiastic person with an obsession in learning about technology.
 Currently, I'm learning Web Development, Robotics, and Computer Vision.
 I would love to work with others and share my passion for technology.
 So let's team up and explore together!🚀</p>

 ###